ManthanThakor/Dance-Academy-theme/README.md

 # Dance Academy Website

 Welcome to the Dance Academy Website project!
-This project is a simple static website built using HTML, Bootstrap, and SCSS, featuring a light and dark theme toggle and a looping video element.
+This project is a simple static website built using HTML, Bootstrap, and SCSS, featuring a dance event details etc.

 ## Table of Contents